rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 The next end of month musing
 ----------------------------

-_I think these were the September goals and results._
+_I think these were the September goals and results.
+The goals may move to the end of November, since I haven't been achieving them._

 * Goals: Read and apply _Style_.
 Read daily and reflect more on articles I read.
 Comment on working at the Obermann center.
 Inbox zero.